-Prioritising the challenges explore ways to optimise seasonal and climate variability.
-It will also meeting community health, animal welfare and environmental
+Prioritising the challenges to combat by the impact they could deliver for the industry.
+MLA will explore ways to optimise resources and address seasonal and climate variability.
+It will also continue to focus on meeting community expectations of animal health, animal welfare and environmental stewardship.